Kim-Macdonald/VoCreportGenerator/README.md

 ## Positive VoC tables:

-Based on the combined/merged results file, the script will pull <b>all positive VoC lineages</b> (UK (B.1.1.7), SA (B.1.351), Brazil (P.1), and Nigerian (B.1.525) at the moment) into a new table for positive VoCs.
+Based on the combined/merged results file, the script will pull <b>all positive VoC lineages</b> and any VoIs for your site (UK (B.1.1.7), SA (B.1.351), Brazil (P.1), and Nigerian (B.1.525) at the moment) into a new table for positive VoCs.
 It'll then separate this table by run#/ID (if you added the column at the end), and save individual tables per run, in the Positives folder you created above (at the path you specified in the script).

 Output filenames will look like: